Trieste: Maritime

-Rail transport
+Rail

 Railways came early to Trieste, due to the importance of its port and the need to transport people and goods inland.
 The first railroad line to reach Trieste was the Südbahn, built by the Austrian government in 1857.
 This railway stretches for 1400 km to Lviv, Ukraine, via Ljubljana, Slovenia; Sopron, Hungary; Vienna, Austria; and Kraków, Poland, crossing the backbone of the Alps mountains through the Semmering Pass near Graz.
 It approaches Trieste through the village of Villa Opicina, a few kilometres from the centre but over 300 m higher in elevation.
 Due to this, the line takes a 32 km detour to the north, gradually descending before terminating at the Trieste Centrale railway station.

 In 1887, the Imperial Royal Austrian State Railways (German: kaiserlich-königliche österreichische Staatsbahnen) opened a new railway line, the Trieste–Hrpelje railway (German: Hrpelje-Bahn), from the new port of Trieste to Hrpelje-Kozina, on the Istrian railway.
 The intended function of the new line was to reduce the Austrian Empire's dependence on the Südbahn network.
 Its opening gave Trieste a second station south of the original one, which was named Trieste Sant'Andrea (German: Triest Sankt Andrea).
 The two stations were connected by a railway line that in the initial plans was meant to be an interim solution: the Rive railway (German: Rive-Bahn), which survived until 1981, when it was replaced by the Galleria di Circonvallazione, a 5.7 km railway tunnel route to the east of the city.

 With the opening of the Transalpina Railway from Vienna, Austria via Jesenice and Nova Gorica in 1906, the St. Andrea station was replaced by a new, more capacious, facility, named Trieste stazione dello Stato (German: Triest Staatsbahnhof), later Trieste Campo Marzio, now a railway museum, and the original station came to be identified as Trieste stazione della Meridionale or Trieste Meridionale (German: Triest Südbahnhof).
 This railway also approached Trieste via Villa Opicina, but it took a rather shorter loop southwards towards the sea front.
 Freight lines from the dock area include container services to northern Italy and to Budapest, Hungary, together with rolling highway services to Salzburg, Austria and Frankfurt, Germany.

 There are direct intercity and high-speed trains between Trieste and Venice, Verona, Turin, Milan, Rome, Florence, Naples and Bologna.
 Passenger trains also run between Villa Opicina and Ljubljana.

 On special occasion, the historic ETR 252 "Arlecchino" runs the Venezia Santa Lucia-Trieste Centrale route, operated by Fondazionefs.
 This is one of four examples ever built.